ehennestad/dropbox-sdk-matlab/README.md

 ## Features

 ### Logging in
 This API Client uses a Dropbox App for authenticating with Dropbox using a PKCE authorization flow.
 Users are redirected to Dropbox in the browser, and can secureley enter credentials to log in.
 The Dropbox app can read the user's account info as well as file metadata and has read and write access to files.
-It is also possible to use your own Dropbox app, as demonstrated below.
+It is also possible to use your own Dropbox app (details coming soon).

 ### Class methods
 The client has the following methods: